KlusterKite/KlusterKite/KlusterKite.Web/Readme.md

       Debug.Trace = false #outputs to log every start and finish request events BindAddress = "http://*:8080"
       Services {
         //ServiceName { // ServiceName is just unique service identification, used in order to handle stacked config properly.
-It is used just localy on node
+It is used just locally on node
         //  Port = 8080 // current node listening port for server access
         //  PublicHostName = default //public host name of this service.
-It doesn't supposed (but is not prohibited) that this should be real public service hostname.
-It's just used to distinguish services with identical url paths to be correctly published on frontend web servers.
+It doesn't suppose (but is not prohibited) that this should be real public service hostname.
+It's just used to distinguish services with identical URL paths to be correctly published on frontend web servers.
 Real expected hostname should be configured in NginxConfigurator or similar publisher
         //  Route = /directory/sub //route (aka directory) path to service
         //  LocalHostName = $host //local hostname that proxy should path.
 This should be used to support virtual hosting inside single node
         //}
       }

       // add needed configurators.
-If you want to remove configurator from fallback config - just put empty string with same name
+If you want to remove configurator from fallback config - just put empty string with the same name
       Configurators {
         WebTracer = "KlusterKite.Web.WebTracer, KlusterKite.Web"
       }